IT50/book/en/asymmetric-cryptography.md

 ## Ideal workflow for signing and signature verification

 - Alice has a piece of data to publish.
-- Alice signs (transforms) the hash of the data with her private key.
-This is the signature.
+- Alice signs (transforms) a cryptographic hash of the data with her private key.
+This is the **signature**.
 - Alice sends the original data along with the signature.
 - Bob receives the data along with the signature.
 - Bob calculates the hash of the data.